ArtlessAvian/ArtlessAvian.github.io/index.md

         A falling blocks puzzle game in Godot.
         This was a prototype I worked on by myself to pitch to VGDC@UCI.
         </p> <p>
-        For code, this game was designed avoiding excessive objects, an issue with
+        For code, this game's design avoids excessive objects, an issue with
         <a href="https://github.com/kc34/tetris-attack-clone">an earlier project</a>
         I did with my brother many years ago.
         Each block is an integer in an array.
 Each set of falling blocks is an object.
         Keeping it simple was perfect for this game, and even allowed me to create unit testing as I went.